E-Mail services provided by Posix

 For most people - there will be no difference - mail is delivered to mail.vweb.co.za and this is the name you should use to pick up your e-mail.
 If you have hard-coded an IP address (220.127.116.11) - this has changed and is the wrong way to do things.

-In order to read your e-mail online - please in future go to webmail.vweb.co.za.
+In order to read your e-mail online (cloud style) - please go to webmail.vweb.co.za.
 Please use this name so that the SSL Security certificate name matches.
-For Normal e-mail (that you download onto a PC) - please change the following settings on your machine.
+For Normal e-mail (that you download onto a PC/Phone/Tablet) - please make sure you are using the following settings on your device.

-Most people will be using a POP3 connection and running on Port 110.
-SSL/TLS (security) support is NOW AVAILABLE.
-You can instead tick that box and connect on port 995.
-The server for e-mail purposes only has one SSL/TLS and the certificate uses the name mail.vweb.co.za which is why you must use that name if you are using SSL/TLS.
+Most people are probably using a POP3 connection running on Port 110.
+SSL/TLS (security) support is preferred and is recommended.
+You should instead tick the Use SSL box and connect on port 995.
+The e-mail server only has one SSL/TLS certificate which uses the name mail.vweb.co.za which is why you must use that name if you are using SSL/TLS.

-Mail may be left on the Server if you POP (read your) e-mail from more than one device, e.g. Laptop, Tablet and Cell Phone, but we recommend that you keep this to a minimum like 7 or 14 days.
+Mail may be left on the Server if you POP3 (read your) e-mail from more than one device, e.g. Laptop, Tablet and Cell Phone, but we recommend that you keep this to a minimum of between 7 to 21 days.
 This setting is under Advanced or Extra settings.

 OutBound E-Mail Guidelines:Traditionally, users will use the Mail Server of the ISP who they are connected to.

 This may be fine if your PC is used in one location and thus always connected to the same network provider, otherwise you'll be changing the settings every time you move to a different Internet Connection.

 There is one other issue - many e-mail systems now require an